COVID-19 variant from South Africa detected in US for 1st time

 The first U.S. case of the variant found in Brazil was announced earlier this week by health officials in Minnesota.
 It was a person who recently traveled to that South American nation.
 That version of the virus has popped up in more than a half-dozen countries.

 The variant first found in South Africa was detected in October.
-It since then has been found in at least 30 other countries.
+Since then, it has been found in at least 30 other countries.

 Some tests suggest the South African and Brazilian variants may be less susceptible to antibody drugs or antibody-rich blood from COVID-19 survivors, both of which help people fight off the virus.